 Hybrid cloud connects plant to cloud

-IaaS gives you the most control
+IaaS gives the most control